How to Know What the Best Chemotherapy Treatment Is for Your Dog

 Different protocols

 There are a few different routes that chemotherapy treatment for lymphoma can take, this depends both on the type and the intensity of the cancer.
-The treatment will depend on what your dog needs as well as what you can afford.
-Every treatment plan has its own benefits and costs.
-Deciding what the best option is for you and your pet is a hard decision to make, so we're here to ease some of your confusion and list the different options you could choose.
+The treatment will depend on what your dog needs because of the type and extent of cancer.
+Every treatment plan has its own benefits and costs Choosing the best option for you and your pet is a hard decision to make, so we're here to ease some of your confusion and list the different options you could choose.

 Prednisone